Hajime Tsutsui: Textile and fashion design

-Films and TV
+Film and television

 Before his contract with Ninita, he won several prizes for his paintings and pictures.
 He was also involved in some art works such as media-art works for Yukio Funai, poster designs for performances and arts.
 He became acquainted with respected actors and artists in Japan, such as Nao Omori, Hiroshi Tamaki, Takeru Amano (artist), Kyoko Inukai (writer) and Mika Omori (movie director), and gave some artistic ideas to those artists, yet he did not recognize himself as an artist at that time.
 In 2004, he appeared in a movie titled 2 banme no kanojyo ("Second Girlfriend"), directed by Mika Omori.

 Itsurou Yoshimi PhD (researcher) told him about the Mexican myth of the purple shell.
 Hajime went to Mexico where he had an opportunity to shoot photographs of the Misuteka wedding, a native Mexican family who had lived in Oaxaca since the 9th or 10th century.
 Hajime created his first movie about this Mexican myth and wedding, shot as a documentary titled Myth of the Purple Shell.

 The photograph of this Mexico visit received a Japan Post DM Award in 2006.
 This prize and his first movie led to his involvement in activities as a film director.
 In 2007, he established his official YouTube channel "Cameracamenfilms", which in January 2011, had 200 original movie files and counts of more than 100 million views.
 Besides working as a director, he had a talk show on TV with Taichi Saotome and Aya Mizusawa in spring 2008, though he barely spoke, even though he was one of the hosts.